 Please familiarize yourself with the following important documents:

-Secondary Education Mathematics and Science Applicants:
+Secondary and Elementary Education Mathematics and Science Applicants:

 If admitted to the School of Education, you may be eligible for a URI Robert Noyce Scholarship of $10,000 during your junior and senior year.
 See Noyce Scholarship Information for more information about this exciting opportunity.